promises-aplus/promises-spec/README.md

     ```
     promise2 = promise1.then(onFulfilled, onRejected);
     ```
-    1. If either `onFulfilled` or `onRejected` returns a value, `promise2` must be fulfilled with that value.
+    1. If either `onFulfilled` or `onRejected` returns a value that is not a promise, `promise2` must be fulfilled with that value.
     1. If either `onFulfilled` or `onRejected` throws an exception, `promise2` must be rejected with the thrown exception as the reason.
     1. If either `onFulfilled` or `onRejected` returns a promise (call it `returnedPromise`), `promise2` must assume the state of `returnedPromise`:
         1. If `returnedPromise` is pending, `promise2` must remain pending until `returnedPromise` is fulfilled or rejected.